Founder of the Centre of Taiwan Studies

 Tel: +44(0) 20 7898 4218 Email: firstname.lastname@example.org Room: 398 Office Hours: Tuesdays 12-1pm

-Laws of China and Taiwan; Comparative Constitutional Law; Human Rights in Asia; Law and Visual Culture; Legal History
+Laws of China and Taiwan; Laws of Southeast Asia; Environmental Law; Human Rights and the Environment; Biodiversity Law; Conservation Law; Wildlife Law; Legal History

-Current position: Lecturer in East Asian Studies, School of Language and Area Studies, University of Portsmouth
+Current position: Senior Lecturer in East Asian Studies, School of Language and Area Studies, University of Portsmouth

 History of UK-Taiwan relations